-- Submit at least one CWA; - Complete at least one (1) training week equivalent of 40 training hours of the diagnostic imaging requirements. - Complete one training week equivalent of 40 training hours of the pathology requirement. - Take the ACVIM General Examination (strongly recommended); - Submit credentials packet after completing at least 20 months of the RTP.
+- Complete at least one (1) training week equivalent of 40 training hours of the diagnostic imaging requirements. - Complete one training week equivalent of 40 training hours of the pathology requirement. - Take the ACVIM General Examination (strongly recommended); - Submit credentials packet after completing at least 20 months of the RTP.
+In order for credentials to be reviewed, the candidate must first pay the credentials fee.